Danish state bankruptcy of 1813: External

-The alliance between Denmark and France was a key reason for the loss of Norway to Sweden in the Treaty of Kiel.
+The alliance between Denmark-Norway and France was a key reason for the loss of Norway to Sweden in the Treaty of Kiel.
 Norway was aligned with the economic motives of Great Britain and the loss of trade between Denmark and Norway due to the blockade, saw trade between Norway and Great Britain begin.
 The decision to join the war along with the effects of the trade embargo meant significant financial burden would be placed on the state to ready for battle as the control of the vital sea lanes was lost.

 Effects

 Economic

 Frederik VI's decision to halt all trade with Britain following on from the bombardment of Copenhagen, negatively affected the import and export market.
 The Danish timber market was dependent on trade to other European nations and reported a drop of 99% from 1806 to 1808.
-Throughout the period from 1808–1813, inflation was rising and in 1813 alone prices rose by some 300 per cent.
+Throughout the period from 1808 to 1813, inflation was rising and in 1813 alone prices rose by some 300 per cent.
 The central government lost faith in the Danish currency, evidenced by certain taxes being payable by kind (grain) instead of banknotes.
 The Treaty of Kiel and the loss of geographic claim saw Denmark encounter problems with the circulation of banknotes.
 As Denmark's total population reduced, this was not met with a reduction in the stock of circulating banknotes, only increasing inflationary effects on the currency.
 As a result of the war, Denmark was forced to suspend foreign debt and interest payments until 1815.

 Political

-Denmark, before France was defeated by Russia in 1812, were offered permission to side with Britain and its allied forces.
+Denmark-Norway, before France was defeated by Russia in 1812, were offered permission to side with Britain and its allied forces.
 This would have reduced the burden that was placed on Denmark following the war and allowed the state to retain claims to land already conquered.
 Michael Bregnsbo, argues that Frederik VI was loyal to Napoleon, as he believed Napoleon would be the leading figure in the peace proposals if victory was achieved.
 Historian, Morten Ottosen, argues that the stubbornness of Frederik VI in remaining loyal to Napoleon was foolish and was at the heart of future failures.